FOREX-Euro stung by political, economic growth uncertainty

 The Dutch government was on the verge of collapse after it failed to agree on budget cuts, while Italian bond yields surged as did French borrowing costs after Socialist Francois Hollande - who has promised to renegotiate a European budget pact - won the first round of France’s presidential poll.

-“The euro is weaker amid increasing political uncertainty, specifically in Netherlands and France,” said Eric Viloria, senior currency strategist at Forex.com.
-“The failure of Dutch austerity talks suggest that early elections are likely and bring into question the AAA status of the country - one of the last few remaining in the euro zone.”

-The euro fell 0.7 percent to $1.3127, holding below Friday’s peak of $1.3226, according to Reuters, which was logged after a near 1 percent rally in the week, its best since late February.
-It hovered just above near-term support at its 100-day simple moving average currently at $1.3118.
+The euro fell 0.7 percent to $1.3127, holding below Friday’s peak of $1.3225, which was logged after a near 1 percent rally in the week, its best since late February.
+It hovered just above near-term support at its 100-day moving average around $1.3120.

-“It has not been a great start for the week for the euro with German PMI numbers adding to the worries stemming from the political risk factors,” said Jeremy Stretch, head of currency strategy at CIBC World Markets in London.
+“It has not been a great start for the week for the euro with German PMI numbers adding to the worries stemming from the political risk factors,” said Jeremy Stretch, head of currency strategy at CIBC World Markets.

 “If bond spreads continue to widen and stock markets come under more pressure, we could see the euro drop towards $1.3050 rather than head towards $1.3250 in the near term.”